Ops226/kx-packet-inspector/docs/methodologies/hooking-implementation.md

 *   **Purpose:** Prepares outgoing packets for sending.
 *   **Signature:** `40 ?
 48 83 EC ?
 48 8D ? ? ?
 48 89 ? ?
 48 89 ? ?
 48 89 ? ?
 4C 89 ? ?
 48 8B ? ? ? ? ?
 48 33 ?
 48 89 ? ?
 48 8B ?
 E8`

-### Incoming Packets (MsgDispatch)
+### Incoming Packets (Gs2c_SrvMsgDispatcher / Msg::DispatchStream)

-*   **Internal Name:** `Msg::DispatchStream`
+*   **Internal Name:** `Gs2c_SrvMsgDispatcher` (also known as `Msg::DispatchStream`)
 *   **Purpose:** Processes a buffer of one or more decrypted, framed messages and calls the appropriate handler for each.
 *   **Signature:** `48 89 5C 24 ?
 4C 89 44 24 ?
 55 56 57 41 54 41 55 41 56 41 57 48 8B EC 48 83 EC ?
 8B 82`

 ### Obsolete Target (MsgRecv - Low Level)

 *   **Signature:** `40 55 41 54 41 55 41 56 41 57 48 83 EC ?
 48 8D 6C 24 ?
 48 89 5D ?
 48 89 75 ?
 48 89 7D ?
 48 8B 05 ? ? ? ?
 48 33 C5 48 89 45 ?
 44 0F B6 12`
 *   **Reason for Deprecation:** Hooking this function was abandoned because it operates on the raw, encrypted message buffer.
 This required performing RC4 decryption manually and did not provide cleanly framed messages.
-The current approach of hooking the `Msg::DispatchStream` function is far more effective as it provides access to individual, plaintext messages after decryption and framing have already been handled by the game client.
+The current approach of hooking the `Gs2c_SrvMsgDispatcher` function is far more effective as it provides access to individual, plaintext messages after decryption and framing have already been handled by the game client.

 ## Key Data Structures & Offsets